8an3/mynotesrepo/00001_PRIORITIES_todo.md

 - [x] package.json     "postinstall": "prisma generate",
 - [x] root package.json   "install": "pnpm recursive install", "i": "pnpm recursive install",
 - [x] for finishing off accessories and product page
+- [x] delete portal/sales/stockUnit... whats it for?... nvm its the unit picker... were probably gonna have to redesign that  by now
+- [x] move all current "new units" to currentMY like harley bmwmotrorrad, convert them all if u can
+- [x] we should be getting the user to log in to submit the form if they havent yetsame in part request, demodays,
+- [x] add positino website